hftf/dope/README.md

 * Started learning Jeff phrasing on September 25, 2023
 * Started rewrite on September 26, 2023
 * First published on October 13, 2023
+* Split from parent repository on January 29, 2024